 - The additional curricular provision of PSHE, taught weekly in all year groups, including:

-- Sex Education (taught through use of the ‘All About Me’ scheme)
+- Statutory Relationships, Health and Sex Education (taught through the 'Jigsaw' scheme)

 - Protective Behaviours (taught through use of ‘The Taking Care Project’)

 - A Modern Foreign Language (predominantly French, though also covering Spanish and German) taught weekly in all Key Stage 2 classes by a specialist teacher.

 - A wide range of extra-curricular activities, which are undertaken by school staff or outside providers, outside of curriculum hours.

 We implement our vision and curriculum intent in the following ways:

 - Creative, immersive, half-termly learning themes in order to make learning meaningful and enjoyable.

 - A supportive and nurturing environment encouraging pupil achievement.

 - A broad and balanced curriculum covering all subjects.